2017 Theme: “Our oceans, our future”

-- To remind everyone of the major part the Ocean has in everyday life.
+- To remind everyone of the major role the oceans have in everyday life.
 They are the lungs of our planet, providing most of the oxygen we breathe.

-- To inform the public on the impact of the human actions on the Ocean.
+- To inform the public of the impact of human actions on the ocean.

-- To develop a worldwide movement of citizen, towards the Ocean.
+- To develop a worldwide movement of citizens for the ocean.

-- To mobilize and unite the world’s population on a project for the sustainable management of the World Ocean.
+- To mobilize and unite the world’s population on a project for the sustainable management of the world's oceans.
 They are a major source of food and medicines and a critical part of the biosphere.

 - To celebrate together the beauty, the wealth and the promise of the ocean.